whalesunGC/42Piscine/README.md

 -Came into the campus with 3 evals for today! yay! the tactic to leave slots the day before open has proven useful.
 -I will then close my window if I am satisfied with my evaluator workload for the day :).

+ -Completed Rush00 with the team virtually.
+Boss T**redacted** created a Discord Channel for us to sync up.
+Its superior to Zoom for our usecase as it can be used fully featured on a Web Browser.
+That means video calls and screen share on 42 computers.
+Genius!